-In this second edition of Principles and Practice of Business Continuity: Tools and Techniques, Jim Burtles explains six main scenarios.
+In this second edition of this business continuity textbook Principles and Practice of Business Continuity: Tools and Techniques, Jim Burtles explains six main scenarios.
 He promises: “If you and your organization are prepared to deal with these six generic risks, you will be able to recover from any business disaster.”

 Using his decades of experience, Burtles speaks to you directly and personally, walking you through handling any contingency.
 He tells you how to bring people together to win executive support, create a Business Continuity Plan, organize response teams, and recover from the disruption.
 His simple, step-by-step actions and real-world examples give you the confidence to get the job done.

-Principles and Practice of Business Continuity: Tools and Techniques is organized with all the features you need to master the information:
+Principles and Practice of Business Continuity: Tools and Techniques is organized with all the features you need:

 The book is organized around the phases of planning for and achieving resiliency in an organization: